 So how might we perceive the nature of the energy propagation within such a large-scale electrodynamic system?

 This might be another point where we might gain some additional perspective, if we step back from the specific issue of electromagnetic waves in order to consider some slightly tangential issues.
 Normally, SI/MKS units are generally used to define such quantities as the electric [E] field and the magnetic [B] field.
-However, there are other systems, such as the Gaussian/GCS units, which resolve the units of composites quantities, such as the [E] and [B] field, based on different assumptions.
+However, there are other systems, such as the Gaussian/GCS units, which resolve the units of composite quantities, such as the [E] and [B] field, based on different assumptions.
 In fact, these unit systems can lead to 2 different presentations of Maxwell’s 3rd and 4th equations:

 As such, we might question the meaning of [c] in these equations and consider the suggestion that [c] is only being used as a conversion factor for changing the unit of time to the unit of space in-line with the Lorentz transformation.
 Of course, this then raises the wider issue of how we have come to think about composite quantities, such as energy, force, fields etc, and whether we always realise how these composite quantities have been specified in the first place.
 So let us ask the previous question in an extended form: